5 Gorgeous Plants You'll See in Everyone's Spring Container Gardens This Year

 Photos by Sally Jane Photographic Art / Getty Images

 Both the species form of coral bells and a hybrid cross (known as x Heucherella, a cross between Heuchera and Tiarello) are perennial plants that grow well in shade throughout the year.
 However, they both are so cold-tolerant and unfussy that they are particularly well suited to spring temperature fluctuations.
-Both come in a wide array of leaf colors and shapes, and more new varieties are offered for sale every season.
-Spring is a particularly good time for heucheras.
-Although known mostly for their foliage, the spring flowers can be quite spectacular and last for quite a while.

 These plants react badly to having wet feet, so make sure to use a well-draining potting soil that is somewhat on the dry side.
 Mixing in a slow-release fertilizer will improve leaf color and blooming.
 They can be planted by themselves as specimens in large containers, or with other annuals as spillers around the edges of a pot.